How to Buy Wine Online

 Can you order wine on Amazon Prime?

 Yes, you can order wine on Amazon Prime in most places.
 You’re limited to what your local Whole Foods carries (they also partner with some local grocers, but that varies wildly based on where you live).
 They have a pretty substantial alcohol delivery fee attached to your order.
 If you’re already ordering your groceries, it’s not a bad idea to add wine on, but you can get much better prices and wines from the stores listed above.
-Similar services like Drizly and Saucey work directly with wine stores, too, so you might get a better selection or prices by trying them instead.
+Similar services like MiniBar and Saucey work directly with wine stores, too, so you might get a better selection or prices by trying them instead.

 Jessyca Frederick